quartiq/stabilizer/book/src/setup.md

 connected to.

-> **Note:** If you have a direct Ethernet connection to an Ubuntu system you can set the IPv4 settings of the ethernet connection to "Shared to other computers".
+> **Note:** If you have a direct Ethernet connection to an Ubuntu system you can set the IPv4 settings of the Ethernet connection to "Shared to other computers".

 ## MQTT Broker